eliselorraine/Volvo-Frontend-Test/README.md

 - If you use our design system component library, [VCC-UI](https://vcc-ui.vercel.app/)
 - If you add a filter bar on the top to filter cars by `bodyType`
 # frontendTest

+Need to do:
+Carousel for both desktop and mobile
+Maybe include home link in the shop and learn pages fix UI library issues add a filter bar